Get Your Law Firm Forward-Thinking on Finance

 For many law firms, the disruption following the pandemic has been the catalyst needed to reflect on the extent to which their business is thriving and what action is needed to achieve future goals.

 For some, it may be the right time to sell, and this should be approached proactively.
-By cutting costs, increasing income from fees and improving cash flow, a business will be more attractive to buyers.
+By cutting costs, increasing income from fees, and improving cash flow, a business will be more attractive to buyers.
 Financial commitments will need to be analysed to ensure they are as efficient and effective as possible.
-A precise operating model and a robust business plan, undertaken by the whole team, is important.
-Buyers will look at cashflow, so look at forecasting to ensure that the firm is as lean as possible, with debtors reduced and financial targets on track.
+A precise operating model and a robust business plan, undertaken by the whole team, are important.
+Buyers will look at cash flow, so look at forecasting to ensure that the firm is as lean as possible, with debtors reduced and financial targets on track.

 For those looking to acquire another firm, shoring up their reserves and knowing how best to fund the project is key.
-A firm with funds ready to go or who have been provisionally approved by a lender is a much more attractive prospect to a seller than a firm who has not made in roads into raising the capital required.
+A firm with funds ready to go or that have been provisionally approved by a lender is a much more attractive prospect to a seller than a firm that has not made inroads into raising the capital required.

 As more and more law firms review their headcounts and fixed costs, outsourcing with reputable trusted legal services suppliers is often a quick and very successful way of increasing the bottom line.

-With many staff members still working from home, alongside the opportunity to engage top quality outsourced help, there is a clear opportunity to reduce expensive office space.
-Some businesses are leaving luxury city centre premises and taking on more cost-effective space elsewhere or smaller, boutique office in the city centre to meet clients, but for the most part taking advantage of cheaper space and an easier commute for much of the day-to-day business.
+With many staff members still working from home, alongside the opportunity to engage top-quality outsourced help, there is a clear opportunity to reduce expensive office space.
+Some businesses are leaving luxury city centre premises and taking on more cost-effective space elsewhere or smaller, boutique offices in the city centre to meet clients, but for the most part, taking advantage of cheaper space and an easier commute for much of the day-to-day business.

 Increasing fee income